Does your water have a yellow or brownish tint? Does it have a unique odor or taste? These may be the result of tannins in your water.

 Though tannins don’t present any health hazard in your drinking water, they can cause noticeable stains to your laundry, hair, and home appliances over time.
 While they tend to be more of a cosmetic problem, their presence alone can be a cause of concern for some people.

 This is especially true during the summer months when the water tables are high.
-As the rain raises the water level, areas that were previously unsaturated become saturated which results in more tannins in our water.
+As the rain raises the water level, areas that were previously unsaturated become saturated which results in high levels of tannins in our water.

 First, it’s important to confirm that the discoloration in your water is truly a result of tannins and not something worse.
-Once you’ve had a confirmed water test, the next step will be to address the problem at hand.
+Once you’ve received the confirmed water test results, the next step will be to address the problem at hand.